-By studying mythology (as allegory), science and literature and by being blessed by great coaches, Nathan has discerned his own gifts.
-He recognizes that our first focus must surely be to see through the eyes of fulfillment, for that is the crux of whether we are reaching for the stars or not.
+By studying mythology (as allegory), science and literature and by being blessed by great teachers, Nathan has discerned his own gifts.
+He recognizes that our first focus must surely be to see through the eyes of fulfillment, for that is the crux of meaning in a human life.
 You start at the end.
 You command your attention on what is critical and of utmost importance: the vision you set out to achieve.
 When you do this , you become a gardener of the spirit.
-A gardener nurtures and listens to the soil, to the seed, to the weather and the birds, the animals and the fungi...and to his fellow man.
+A gardener nurtures and listens to the soil, to the seed, to the weather and the birds, the animals and the fungi and to his fellow man.
 The gardener listens to all these things.
 He has to, to succeed in his task, to celebrate the earth.

 Alan Savory, out of Zimbabwe, has pioneered cattle farming methods that reverse desertification and global warming.
 Farming in such a way that honors the natural order of ecology and that enriches the soil .
 These things work and they work very well.
 Such wisdom is ignored only by fools.
 We are not fools.
 We can be free of our folly as individuals and as a species.
 We can dwell on our strengths.
 Homo sapiens sapiens or Homo sapiens fabula?
 The twice wise ape or the wise storytelling ape?

 Nathan believes that the wise storytelling ape is the most fitting name for man.
 What benefit does the appellation "twice wise" give us?
 We, after all, are only wise based on what stories inform our experience of the world.
 We hold the pen.
 All of us.